 The Blur 150 was a bit of a juxtaposition with its very capable handling and braking, but relatively low power output which held back the rest of the scooter.
 The Blur 220 largely remedies this by offering a 70mph top speed that is more in line with the rest of the ride.
 Still, it would be great to see this scooter go to about 300cc and offer a top speed of 80mph.
 That would make the Blur into a scooter that shines in every circumstance.

-OWNER REVIEWS (1) - Browse the Blur Owner Reviews REVIEW - Add a Review of your Blur
+OWNER REVIEWS (1) - Browse Blur Owner Reviews REVIEW - Add Your Review

 - Disc brakes front and rear